SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. assertion:: no-at-main-in-top-level-code

-   // This is the same example as atMait, but without :library: true.
+   // This is the same example as atMain, but without :compile: true.
    >> @main
    >> struct MyTopLevel {
    >>     static func main() {